Public Cloud Attestation

 Introduction

 Ensuring system integrity and security is critical in modern computing environments, especially with the rise of confidential computing.
 Remote attestation is a key component of this security model, allowing one party to verify the integrity of another system before sharing sensitive information.
-This document provides a comprehensive technical overview of attestation in public cloud environments, specifically focusing on Microsoft Azure and Google Cloud Platform.
+This document provides an overview of attestation in public cloud environments, specifically focusing on Microsoft Azure and Google Cloud Platform.

 Cocos provides attestation capabilities for Confidential Virtual Machines (CVMs) running on Microsoft Azure and Google Cloud Platform.
 The attestation framework establishes cryptographic proof of system integrity through hardware-backed Trusted Execution Environments (TEE) and Virtual Trusted Platform Modules (vTPM).